The best local moving companies in South Carolina

 How life is different in Oregon vs. South Carolina

-Moving to a new state isn’t just about landing a job or finding a place to live, it’s about how your everyday life will feel.
-Elements like the climate, safety, local culture, and even the size of the community you call home will all play a role in your overall experience.
-To help you get a sense of what to expect, here’s a quick comparison of life in Oregon versus South Carolina across some essential lifestyle factors:
+Relocating to a new state is about more than finding a job or a place to live.
+It’s about how your day-to-day life will feel.
+Things like weather, safety, local culture, and the size of your community will all play a part in your overall experience.
+Here’s a side-by-side look at how life in Oregon stacks up against South Carolina across important lifestyle factors:

-- In the most recent presidential election, Oregon voted Democratic, while South Carolina went Republican.
+- In the most recent presidential election, Oregon leaned Democratic, while South Carolina went with Republican.

 - You’ll enjoy about 41 inches of rain each year in Oregon, compared to 48 inches in South Carolina.
 With less rain, you can look forward to more sunshine, plenty of time outdoors, and fewer weather-related interruptions, making this a refreshing climate.